EmberAds/trifle/README.md

 * **0.0.3** Added a binary for loading Trifle from the command line
 * **0.0.2** Added support for custom Redis key
 * **0.0.1** First draft

+## Future releases

+* Allow for loading of more data than just country data
+* Split country data into separate Redis records

 ## License